DHTMLX/docs-suite/docs/slider/api/slider_labelwidth_config.md

 # labelWidth

-@short: sets the width of a label
+@short: Optional.
+Sets the width of a label

 @signature: {'labelWidth?: string | number;'}